notorton/Online-Certificate-Program-for-IT-Students/README.md

 * Software Tester - Ali Hassan Ali Mohamed

 # Project Description
 The Online Certificate Program for IT Students is a web-based education platform designed to help students in the field of Information Technology to improve their technical skills and receive certificates after completing courses.
-The system allows students to browse a variety of IT courses, enroll in courses, complete quizzes, and receive a digital certificate upon successful completion.<br><br>
+The system allows students to browse a variety of IT courses, enroll in courses, complete quizzes, and receive a digital certificate upon successful completion.

 This platform also supports Sustainable Development Goal (SDG) 4 – Quality Education by providing accessible learning opportunities for students who want to dive deeper with advanced IT knowledge and professional skills.
 It helps IT students by providing them a structured way to learn about new technologies and earn certificates that can improve their academic and career opportunities.